Skip to main content

 • (a) each of the parties to a marriage has the same right of action in tort against the other as if they were not married,

-• (b) a married woman is capable of acting as litigation guardian or next friend as if she were an unmarried woman, and
+• (b) a married person is capable of acting as litigation guardian or next friend as if the person was unmarried, and

-• (c) a married woman is capable of acquiring a domicile independent from that of her husband, and the same rules must be applied to determine the domicile of a married woman as for a married man.
+• (c) a married person is capable of acquiring a domicile independent from that of their spouse, and the same rules must be applied to both spouses to determine the domicile of a married person.

-• (4) The purpose of subsections (1) and (2) is to make the same law apply, and apply equally, to married men and married women and to remove any difference resulting from any common law rule or doctrine, and subsections (1) and (2) must be so construed.
+• (4) The purpose of subsections (1) and (2) is to make the same law apply, and apply equally, to married persons, regardless of gender, and to remove any difference resulting from any common law rule or doctrine, and subsections (1) and (2) must be so construed.

 • (5) Subsection (3)(a) does not apply if the cause of action arose before April 17, 1985.